YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

                    /* Path to the certificate. \*/
                    cert: "/home/jdoe/current/tls/certs/Malvern.crt";
                    /* Path to the private key.
 If the private key is protected by a passphrase, an obfuscated version of the password
-                   * should be specified in the environment variable which takes the form gtmtls_passwd_<identifier>.
+                   * should be specified in the environment variable which takes the form ydb_tls_passwd_<identifier>.
 For instance,
-                   * for the below key, the environment variable should be 'gtmtls_passwd_PRODUCTION'.
+                   * for the below key, the environment variable should be 'ydb_tls_passwd_PRODUCTION'.
                    * Currently, the YottaDB TLS plug-in only supports RSA private keys.
                    \*/
                    key: "/home/jdoe/current/tls/certs/Malvern.key";